medro25/Linkedin-easy-apply/README.md

   pip install selenium

 Selenium requires a driver to interface with the chosen browser.
 Make sure the driver is in your path, you will need to add your driver_path to the config.json file.
 I used the Chrome driver, you can download it here.
-You can also download Edge, Firefox or Safari.
+You can also download Edge, [Firefox] or [Safari].
 Depends on your preferred browser.

 # Usage
 Fork and clone/download the repository and change the configuration file with: